black woman using wacom intuos pro in coffee shop

 No matter which direction you go, Wacom has you covered.

 These are just five of the nearly infinite careers through which you can explore your limitless creativity.
 And no matter which direction you go after art school, Wacom products are likely the preferred tools of the creative professionals working in your industry.
-Whether it’s the breathtaking color fidelity of the Cintiq Pro display tablet, or the durability, pen pressure sensitivity, and workflow-enhancing features of the Intuos Pro pen tablet, prepare yourself for life after art school by using the same tools as the pros.
+Whether it’s the breathtaking color fidelity of the Cintiq Pro pen display, or the durability, pen pressure sensitivity, and workflow-enhancing features of the Intuos Pro pen tablet, prepare yourself for life after art school by using the same tools as the pros.

-Check out all the ways Wacom can help you prepare for the next phase of your creative journey and good luck with whichever path you choose!
+Check out all the ways Wacom can help you prepare for the next phase of your creative journey — and good luck with whichever path you choose!

 Related posts: